hande-qmc/hande/documentation/manual/input/systems/generic.rst

     Required.

-    Set the spin polarisation of the system in units of electron spin. sym
+    Set the spin polarisation of the system in units of electron spin (i.e. a single electron can take values 1 or -1). sym
     type: integer.